 Two or four 8-inch tine configurations are available with this design, which has an adjustable depth selection up to 5″ and a tilling width range of 81/4”-10″.

 In compact gardens and narrow places, this is ideal.
 In spite of its high striking rate and high rotational speed (up to 200 revolutions per minute), this machine is light enough to be moved into a raised garden bed.

-It’s easy to get around with this tiller because to the 6″ rear wheels and robust gear drive mechanism.
-Some customers claim that the tiny wheel base, while good for tilling a small garden, renders the tiller unsteady while not in use.
+It’s easy to get around with this tiller because of the 6″ rear wheels and robust gear drive mechanism.
+Some customers claim that the tiny wheelbase, while good for tilling a small garden, renders the tiller unsteady while not in use.